Ching-Hsiang-18/WSymb/README.md

 * The instantiation of the WCET formula relies on an API documented in `pwcet/include/pwcet-tuntime.h`.

+* `WCET-procedure-arguments-as-parameters.md`: this file describes an
+  extension to the original analysis, which analyzes the binary code of a procedure to produce a WCET formula that represents the WCET of the procedure as a function of its arguments.
+It implements the approach presented in [2].

 A complete example covering all these different parts is provided in directory `example`.